SAP-samples/teched2023-XP270/exercises/ex2/README.md

 5. Select Endpoint XP270_XXX (replace XXX with your number )

-6. Select the command you created earlier (XP270.XXX.deleteAppTemStorageDemo.)
+6. Select the F4 help in the ID field.
+Select the command you created earlier (XP270.XXX.deleteAppTemStorageDemo.)

 7. Leave input reference empty.